How do you teach value of Money to your kids?

-2. Let them earn – create an environment where they understand all good deeds get them some brownie points errr.. coins here.
-We have made a piggy bank for her where in she keep her reward money – reward for being best in what she is doing or how she behaves.
-All her money then either goes into her choice of purchase at the end of month or in her savings kitty.
+Create an environment where they understand all good deeds get them some brownie points errr.. coins here.
+We have made a piggy bank for her wherein she keeps her reward money.
+The reward for being best in what she is doing or how she behaves.
+All her money then either goes into her choice of purchase at the end of the month or in her savings kitty.

-For example – if she wants to have pizza and then just have one morsel and says enough, I explain her the money value and hard work done on that particular pizza.
-Or if she wishes to have a brand new toy/dress/shoes etc (which is not at all required) I explain her the reason on refusal or talk her for barter.
-(I do not hesitate telling her this is uber expensive or not needed)
+For example – if she wants to have pizza and then just have one morsel and says enough.
+I then explain to her the money value and hard work is done on that particular pizza.
+Or say if she wishes to have a brand new toy/dress/shoes etc (which is not at all required).
+I explain to her the reason on refusal or talk her for barter.
+(I do not hesitate to tell her this is uber expensive or not needed)

-4. No Competition with Peers – This is something which you have to imbibe in them day after day, repeatedly (when they are in tender age) Kids definitely going to copy what their friends do, this gets little tricky when it comes to spending.
-I always get weird demands from my miss during school days – Doremon watch, Elsa’s dress gown, Barbie Bag like her bestie has, or some funky dory school supply.
+This is something which you have to imbibe in them day after day, repeatedly (when they are in tender age).
+Kids definitely going to copy what their friends do, this gets little tricky when it comes to spending.
+I always get weird demands from her during school days – Doraemon watch, Elsa’s dress gown, Barbie Bag or some funky dory school supply.
 Hence, this has become my daily dose of ongoing gyan session where I keep telling her this is not required.

-5. Lead the way – Kids are observant we all know that, they learn from us – our behavior, our attitude, our belief system.
-So lead the way with example – our reactions toward value for money imbibes in them directly.
+Kids are observant we all know that they learn from us – our behavior, our attitude, our belief system.
+So lead the way with an example – our reactions toward value for money imbibes in them directly.
 Hence, make sure your behavior towards monetary teaching should be the same as you which them to learn.

-When it comes to talking and preaching it’s an easy task, but in real life scenarios when kids ask multiple questions about what has just been told to them about Money & it’s value – it’a become real tough.
+When it comes to talking and preaching it’s an easy task, but in real life scenarios when kids ask multiple questions about what has just been told to them about Money & it’s value – it’a become really tough.
 Practice makes a man (err…mom) perfect so keep on practicing I am sure we will be able to imbibe Value of Money in our kids sooner.

 480 total views, 1 views today